ghiso270/gamemaker-component-system/docs/Subcomponents/sbc_Pooling.md

 	show_debug_message("My item exists");
 }
 ```
-The above code creates a PoolingSubcomponent, then initializes *my_id* as *undefined* and assigns a new item ID to *my_id* with a 50% chance.
+The above code creates a sbc_Pooling, then initializes *my_id* as *undefined* and assigns a new item ID to *my_id* with a 50% chance.
 Then it checks if the component specified by *my_id* actually exists and prints text if it does.

 ---
 ## Count